Gdoc/Admin

 Transport accounts for around one-quarter of global carbon dioxide (CO2) emissions from energy.1 In some countries — often richer countries with populations that travel often — transport can be one of the largest segments of an individual’s carbon footprint.

-Walk, bike or take the train for the lowest footprint
+Walk, bike, or take the train for the lowest footprint

-Over short to medium distances, walking or cycling are nearly always the lowest carbon way to travel.
+Over short to medium distances, walking or cycling is nearly always the lowest carbon way to travel.
 While they’re not in the chart, the carbon footprint of cycling one kilometer is usually in the range of 16 to 50 grams CO2eq per km depending on how efficiently you cycle and what you eat.3

-Using a bike instead of a car for short trips would reduce your travel emissions by around 75%.
+Using a bike instead of a car for short trips would reduce travel emissions by around 75%.

 If none of the above are options, what can you do?

-Next best is a plug-in hybrid car.
+The next best is a plug-in hybrid car.

 Some general takeaways on how you can reduce the carbon footprint of travel:

-You will notice that the CO2 emissions per passenger-kilometer are higher for domestic flights than short-haul international flights; and long-haul flights are slightly lower still.
+You will notice that domestic flights have higher CO2 emissions per passenger-kilometer than short-haul international flights, and long-haul flights have even slightly lower emissions.
 Why is this the case?

 In its report on the CO2 Emissions from Commercial Aviation, the International Council on Clean Transportation provides a nice breakdown of how the carbon intensity (grams CO2 emitted per passenger kilometer) varies depending on flight distance.10